Lascaris War Rooms

 Lascaris War Rooms © Charlie Dave

-The complex has been restored and now acts as a museum, with displays including charts, models and dioramas; a paradise for anybody interested in military history.
-It is fascinating to see all the old wartime paraphernalia and explore the once Top Secret military operating rooms.
-The guides are enthusiastic and well-informed volunteers who greatly enrich the experience.
-Tours are conducted in English and include a short film.
-The tour takes about 75 minutes and visitors are usually allowed to wander around the complex at their leisure afterwards.
+It's fascinating to see all the old wartime paraphernalia and to explore the once top secret military operating rooms.
+Guides are enthusiastic and well-informed volunteers who greatly enrich the experience.
+Tours are conducted in English and take 75 minutes, after which visitors can freely stroll the grounds.